 My First Roasted Turkeys

 My husband and I hosted Thanksgiving for our parents and a few friends after we got married.
 Someone really wanted to bring a store bought turkey and no one enjoyed it.
 I took a free cooking class at a store at the mall and learned all about brining, trusseting, and basting.
-I bought an organic turkey for $75 and I thought it was The Best Turkey Ever.
+I bought an organic turkey and I thought it was The Best Turkey Ever.
 It was evenly cooked, the dark meat was juicy, the white meat was cooked thru and flavorful.
 I loved it and but my family didn’t feel the same way and I ate turkey leftovers for weeks.

 Every year I would ask my family, “What would you like for me to make for Thanksgiving?
 How about turkey?”
 They would say something to the effect of “please keep it simple, we really like it when you make salmon (or roast duck or chicken drumsticks) and sticky rice.”
 In 2015 I bought and roasted a duck but when I carved it, it looked and tasted like a big chicken!
 I don’t understand what happened because “it” didn’t come with its head or feet.
 A fake duck?
 A chicken trapped in a duck’s body?
 I still don’t know what to think.